Discover limestone cliffs & azure waters of the Verdon Gorge – Europe’s most beautiful river canyon! Learn how to get to Verdon Gorge France.

 Gorges du Verdon kayak

 You can hire your own kayak if you want to take things at your own pace and explore the gorge, or you can go with a guide.
 Both are excellent options that will allow you to truly explore the vast beauty that this natural wonder has to offer.
+Is kayaking Verdon on your list to do?

 It’s not a particularly expensive activity, and it gives you a good few hours (maybe even a whole day) to soak in the scenes and truly relax.